MostlyFunctionalEngineering/EinkDashboard/README.md

 The project is designed to be extensible!
 Check the `dashboards/` folder to see how existing dashboards work, then create your own.

 ### Custom Fonts
 Drop new fonts into the `fonts/` folder and reference them in `config.yaml`.
 NOTE: I only really tested stuff using one font.
 You might have to play with the config or locations of things if you start picking other fonts!!!
+Things like locations and sizing will likely absolutely blow up if you start messing with things too much lol

 ### Background Images
 Add custom backgrounds to `assets/` and configure them per dashboard.